splunk/observability-workshop/docs/smartagent/nginx.md

 ## 3. Run Siege Benchmark

 Use the Siege[^2] Load Testing command to generate some traffic to light up your SignalFx NGINX dashboards.
-First, we need to get the IP address of the cluster and assign to an environment variable:
+First, we need to get the IP address of the cluster and assign to an environment variable and then run the load test:

-=== "Shell Command"

-    ```text
-    CLUSTER_IP=$(sudo kubectl get svc nginx -n default -o jsonpath='{.spec.clusterIP}')
-    ```

-Confirm the environment variable has been set correctly:

-Now we can run the load test:

 === "Shell Command"